Mississippi Bounty Hunter Guide: Requirements and Steps

 The Mississippi Bail Agents Association (MBAA) oversees the required 40-hour pre-licensing curriculum that you must complete before applying for your license.
 The training is offered at locations across the state.

-Once you have completed the required training, you can submit your application form, a passport-style photograph, and the $40 privilege tax fee.
-Proof of training must be sent directly to the office by your instructor.
-You must also have your fingerprints taken either before or at the same time you submit your application package at the Mississippi Insurance Office.
+Once you have completed the required training and have a job offer, you can submit your application form, a passport-style photograph, and the $40 license fee (also known as a “privilege tax”).
+Proof of completed bail agent training must be sent directly to the MID office by your instructor.
+You must also have your fingerprints taken either before or at the same time you submit your application package at the MDI Office.
 Fingerprinting costs $50 and sets taken at other offices are not accepted.
+Fees are current as of July 2022.

-Once you have received your license, you may look for work in the state.
+Once you have received your license, you may begin working for your employing bail agent.
 Licenses must be renewed every two years by September 30th of odd-numbered years.
+You must complete eight hours per year (16 hours in total) of continuing education (CE).
+The renewal fee is $40 (as of July 2022).

 Related Careers